marksmccann/froyo/docs/api/component.md

 validate(stateChanges: object, previousState: object, instance: object)
 ```

 A [lifecycle method](../fundamentals/component-lifecycle.md) that is called before every render.
 It should be used exclusively to perform validation tasks relative to the component and its state.
+The arguments provided should be used to perform [conditional updates](../fundamentals/handling-updates.md).
 It should never be called directly.
 See ["Component Validation"](../advanced/component-validation.md) to learn more.

 ```js
 class FrozenYogurt extends Component {